Masters 2022: Robert MacIntyre as fresh and ready to attack as he needs to be for his return to the Masters

 “You can play defensively and plot your way round there and I knew that.
 But that’s not the way I play golf.
 I play to have fun and the only way to have fun is to attack.

 “I know you can attack at Augusta but you have to be cautious.
-If you’re too reckless, you’ll be home on Friday night.”e
+If you’re too reckless, you’ll be home on Friday night.”

 “I want to compete, I feel I have the game to do that.
 But it’s about doing it smart and not doing anything daft which throws you out of the event early.”